Ellen Byron

-Ellen Byron (born January 12, 1956, in Los Angeles) is an American novelist, screenwriter, and producer.
+Ellen Byron (born 1956 in New York) is an American novelist, screenwriter, and producer.

 As a novelist, she has written the Cajun Country Mystery series and Vintage Cookbook Mystery series, as well as the Catering Hall Mystery series under the pseudonym Maria DiRico.
-She has won the Agatha Award for Best Contemporary Novel twice and the Lefty Award for Best Humorous Mystery Novel.
+She has won two Agatha Awards for Best Contemporary Novel and multiple Best Humorous Mystery Lefty Awards.
+Bayou Book Thief, her first Vintage Cookbook Mystery, was nominated for an Anthony Award.

 As a screenwriter, she has written for Wings, Just Shoot Me!, and The Fairly OddParents.

 Biography

-Byron was born January 12, 1956, in Los Angeles.
+Byron was born in the borough of Queens, New York City.

 She attended Tulane University.
 Her experiences in Louisiana inspired her Cajun Country Mystery series.

-Byron has written over 200 articles for newspapers and journals, including The Wall Street Journal.
+Byron has written over 200 articles for national publications.
+She relocated from New York to Los Angeles to pursue a television career that spanned twenty-five years.
+She lives in the Los Angeles area with her husband, daughter, and rescue dog.